 The Question weights setting will automatically become available after a test is generated, and cannot be used once a candidate's final grade has been confirmed.

-- Once you are in the Question weight editor, click the empty fields and type in a percentage.
+- Once you are in the Question weight settings, select the empty fields and type in a percentage.

-- Default weight is 100% and is corresponding to a multiplication of marks by 1.0.
+- Default weight is 100% which corresponds to a multiplication of marks by 1.0.

 - 200% weight will multiply marks by 2.0.

 - By setting the weight to 0%, results from the given question will not be taken into account at all.

 - Click Update when you are satisfied with your changes.

 - Navigate to Threshold values and click update when you have reviewed and accepted the new thresholds.

 - Navigate to Update and click update now when you have reviewed the grades given according to the new question weights.